 If you selected the Static option, enter your IP address, the Netmask should usually be 255.255.255.0 (it should be the same as your show or home network router) and the Gateway will be the IP address of your home or show router and will usually get filled in, but make sure it is correct.

 Enter your WPA SSID and WPA Pre Shared Key (PSK).
 The WPA SSID is the name of your wireless network.
 The WPA Pre Shared key (PSK) is the password for your wireless network.
+You can either show or hide your password by clicking on the Show/Hide button to the right of the password field.

 After you enter your wireless name and password, click on Update Interface